mouseless/json-concepts/specs/02-quantifiers/03-one-or-more.md

 # One or More

 `+` indicates that one or more of that concept can occur in a schema.

-So for the following concepts definition, `$service+` indicates that there will exist at least one `service` in every schema of this concepts file;
+So for the following concepts definition, `$service+` indicates that there will exist at least one `service` in every schema;

 `CONCEPTS: service.concepts.json`